-While you can assemble furniture and cabinets without jigs, you’re better off investing in a complete set (once) and have:
+While you can assemble furniture and cabinets without jigs, you’re better off investing in a complete set (once) and having:

 A router by itself is a must-have for woodworking.
-But, it has limitations when it comes to use for making trim, building cabinet doors, cutting dados, and well you get the picture.
-Which makes a router table an important upgrade to your workshop to let you tackle more diverse projects.
+But, it has limitations when it comes to making trim, building cabinet doors, cutting dados, and, well, you get the picture, making a router table an essential upgrade to your workshop to tackle more diverse projects.

 All without buying a new power tool if you own a router.
 And, at an entry price that works for most woodworkers, compact benchtop router tables are easy to fit into a budget.

 Woodworking isn’t just dangerous when it comes to saws that can cut or nail guns that pierce.
-From flying knots to other projectiles a safety mask is always required when using woodworking tools.
+A safety mask is always required to protect from flying knots to other projectiles when using woodworking tools.

 Not to mention toxic finishes that you’ll need to protect your body from inhaling.

-Which makes a woodworking safety mask like this 2-in-1 an all-day wearable that will protect you no matter the task at hand.
+This makes a woodworking safety mask like this 2-in-1 an all-day wearable that will protect you no matter the task.

-Perhaps your first thought of a woodworking vise is a large clumsy tool that takes up space ON TOP of your workbench.
+Your first thought of a woodworking vise is a sizeable clumsy tool that takes up space ON your workbench.

-Well, the great news is there are woodworkers vises built for woodworkers that hide a vise on the SIDE of your bench.
-And the metal jaws found on all wood vices are designed to be layered on top of with a wood of your choice to avoid marring your project.
+Well, the great news is there are woodworkers’ vises built for woodworkers that hide a vise on the SIDE of your bench.
+And the metal jaws found on all wood vices are designed to be layered on top of a wood of your choice to avoid marring your project.